 How to Sharpen Serrated Knives

-When it comes to serrated blades, you’ll find less options in terms of sharpening tools.
+When it comes to serrated blades, you’ll find fewer options in terms of sharpening tools.
 Each serration must be sharpened separately, and since the blades don’t have equal bevels, it takes a lot more practice to perfect the technique.

 A ceramic sharpening rod is the most commonly used tool for maintaining serrated blades, while electric knife sharpeners are definitely a no-go due to their preset angles and even greater potential to destroy the cutting edge.

 A whetstone can be used in theory (mainly for the straight edges of the blade, if any), however, it takes even more time and patience for serrated blades.
 If your serrated knives are of very high quality, your best bet is to take them to a professional who can evenly sharpen the edge without destroying it.
-It’ll be worth the expense!
+We promise, It’ll be worth the expense!

-Knife Sharpening Services
+Types of Knife Sharpening Services

 If learning how to sharpen your kitchen knives and finding the time to practice seems like an impossible feat, you can leave it in the hands of a professional knife sharpening service instead.
 Here are a few options for keeping your kitchen knives sharp without doing the work.

-Mobile Sharpening Service
+Mobile Knife Sharpening Services

-Mail Order Knife Sharpening
+Mail Order Knife Sharpening Services

-With mail order sharpening services, a padded, postage-paid envelope is sent to your home for you to pack and send your knives in.
+With mail order sharpening services, a padded, postage-paid envelope is sent to your home for you to pack and send in your knives.
 Turn-around times can vary, as well, which means you’ll be without your knives for at least a few weeks, if not longer.
-This may not be the best option for many professionals and busy home chefs. and it may not be an efficient or affordable option to have back-up knives when your working set is out for sharpening, either.
+This may not be the best option for many professionals and busy home chefs.
+In addition, it may not be an efficient or affordable option to have back-up knives when your working set is out for sharpening.

-Flea Market Knife Sharpener
+Flea Market Knife Sharpeners